kanboard/website/README.md

 ### How to add a new plugin to the list?

 1. Update the [`plugins.json`](https://github.com/kanboard/website/blob/main/plugins.json) file
+    - **This file is now sorted alphabetically**
+      - Your plugin submission should be positioned in the file in alphabetical order **by plugin name**
     - This file is used in the Kanboard interface Plugins Directory
     - Template:
     ```